underscoreio/essential-slick/src/pages/basics.md

 ### Querying

-As with inserts, queries look as though we are working with Scala collection.
+As with inserts, queries look as though we are working with a Scala collection.
 For instance, the query below will return all messages from the user `HAL`:

 ~~~ scala
 val halSays = for {